Can I import a manuscript I wrote elsewhere?

 - Remove unnecessary sections

-- Correct chapter divisions that were not detected as expected
+- Correct any chapter divisions that were not detected as expected

 - Add and organize chapters